Kane fires England to brink of Qatar, Italy held by Switzerland

 England still need a point to mathematically qualify when they visit San Marino on Monday, but boast a three-point lead and six-goal advantage on goal difference over Poland, who sealed at least a playoff place with a 4-1 win over 10-man Andorra.

-The Three Lions can look ahead to Qatar with confidence as they bounced back to form at Wembley in style after a disappointing 1-1 draw at home to Hungary last month.
+The Three Lions can look ahead to Qatar with confidence as they bounced back to form at Wembley in style with all the goals coming before half-time.

+"The first half was fantastic, as well as we've played for a long time," said England boss Gareth Southgate.

+"We're best when we have an edge and this was a game that could put us on the verge of qualification for the World Cup."

 Harry Maguire put a difficult start to the season at club level behind him as the Manchester United captain opened the floodgates with a thumping header from Reece James' free-kick.